Warning Signs of Vitamin B12 Deficiency And Its Treatment

 I was a vegetarian and had no idea about B12.
 My energy levels were also very low.
 Violent behaviour and Depression: Stop blaming your loved ones if anyone having this kind of behaviour.
 Go and get their B12 tested.
 I am very close to my clients and if they share the violent behaviour or mood disorder of anyone in their family.
 I always tell them to get their B12 levels tested.

 - Nerve Damage: Reduced sensation, Numbness, and Tingling in the fingers and toes.
 Loss of Feeling Taste and Smell.
 Just tell anyone to touch your toe fingers very gently.
 Are you able to guess which toe finger are they touching?

 - Dizziness and Vertigo

 - Nervousness and Trembling

 - The inability of the body to regulate body temperature: If your hands and feet are cold all the times

 Symptoms of Extreme Vitamin B12 Deficiency

-- Pernicious anemia, a very serious type of anemia where red blood cells are improperly formed and white blood cell count is low.
-In pernicious anemia, which is usually an autoimmune disease, autoantibodies directed against intrinsic factor lead to an intrinsic factor deficiency, malabsorption of vitamin B12, and subsequent megaloblastic anemia.
+1. Pernicious anaemia, a very serious type of anaemia where red blood cells are improperly formed and the white blood cell count is low.
+In pernicious anaemia, which is usually an autoimmune disease, autoantibodies directed against intrinsic factor lead to an intrinsic factor deficiency, malabsorption of vitamin B12, and subsequent megaloblastic anaemia.